base2Services/cfn-vpn/docs/getting-started.md

 ```
 Options:
   r, [--region=REGION]                                     # AWS Region
                                                            # Default: ap-southeast-2
       [--verbose], [--no-verbose]                          # set log level to debug
       --server-cn=SERVER_CN                                # server certificate common name
       [--client-cn=CLIENT_CN]                              # client certificate common name
       [--easyrsa-local], [--no-easyrsa-local]              # run the easyrsa executable from your local rather than from docker
       [--bucket=BUCKET]                                    # s3 bucket, if not set one will be generated for you
       --subnet-ids=one two three                           # subnet id to associate your vpn with
       [--default-groups=one two three]                     # groups to allow through the subnet associations when using federated auth
       [--cidr=CIDR]                                        # cidr from which to assign client IP addresses
                                                            # Default: 10.250.0.0/16
       [--dns-servers=one two three]                        # DNS Servers to push to clients.
       [--split-tunnel], [--no-split-tunnel]                # only push routes to the client on the vpn endpoint
                                                            # Default: true
       [--internet-route=INTERNET_ROUTE]                    # [subnet-id] create a default route to the internet through a subnet
       [--protocol=PROTOCOL]                                # set the protocol for the vpn connections
                                                            # Default: udp
                                                            # Possible values: udp, tcp
       [--start=START]                                      # cloudwatch event cron schedule in UTC to associate subnets to the client vpn
       [--stop=STOP]                                        # cloudwatch event cron schedule in UTC to disassociate subnets to the client vpn
-      [--saml-arn=SAML_ARN]                            # IAM SAML idenditiy providor arn if using SAML federated authentication
+      [--saml-arn=SAML_ARN]                                # IAM SAML identity provider arn if using SAML federated authentication
-      [--saml-self-service-arn=SAML_SELF_SERVICE_ARN]  # IAM SAML idenditiy providor arn for the self service portal
+      [--saml-self-service-arn=SAML_SELF_SERVICE_ARN]      # IAM SAML identity provider arn for the self service portal
       [--directory-id=DIRECTORY_ID]                        # AWS Directory Service directory id if using Active Directory authentication
+      [--slack-webhook-url=SLACK_WEBHOOK_URL]              # slack webhook url to send notifications from the scheduler and route populator
+      [--auto-limit-increase], [--no-auto-limit-increase]  # automatically request a AWS service quota increase if limits are hit for route entry and authorization rule limits
+                                                           # Default: true
 ```